Kuggleland/kuggle-api-swift/README.md

 #### Expected Response
 * 'fromfb' - This is what the app has pulled from facebook.
 Which contains a 'birthday' (Javascript Date format), 'birthdaystring' (format which you can actually serialize back into a javascript date object), 'firstname', 'gender' (0 = female, 1 = male, 2 = other or undisclosed), 'id' (the users facebook ID)
 * 'token' - This is the login token that you need to use on protected endpoints.
+Only returned if registration was successful.
+Check NSError and display error.domain to user (this response is localized if you're using this API)

 #### Other things to note
 * Profile is automatically created.
 No need to call the create profile endpoint.